beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 Eureka is the module responsible for both service registering and service discovering.

-It is divided in two diferent modules:
+It is divided into two diferent modules:
 - Eureka Server
 - Eureka Client